-- The effectiveness of the SPD will be assessed each year in Salford's Annual Monitoring Report.
+- 7.3 The effectiveness of the SPD will be assessed each year in Salford's Annual Monitoring Report.
 This will identify whether there have been any problems in implementing the SPD, and assess whether it is having its intended effects.
-The key indicators will be: - "% of people who like the neighbourhood they live in" to act as a proxy. - Number of complaints to Environmental Services about noise. litter and odours from hot food take aways - Number of complaints to the Engineering and Highways division about parking problems outside hot food take aways
+The key indicators will be: - "% of people who like the neighbourhood they live in" to act as a proxy. - Number of complaints to Environmental Services about noise and odours from hot food take aways